Article

 Scottish Mortgage has a clearly defined identity of backing fast-growing and potentially world-changing businesses.
 It is capable of outsized returns but is also susceptible to very poor periods where market sentiment is at odds with the managers’ strategy and characteristically extreme growth bias.
 The concentrated nature of the portfolio, as well as the significant stakes in immature businesses whose success or otherwise can be binary in nature, adds to the risk.

 The Trust also employs some gearing (borrowing to invest), which exacerbates the movements in the underlying portfolio and leads to greater gains in rising markets and larger losses in falling ones.
 The fact that the share price can trade at either a discount or premium to the value implied by the price of the underlying investments also adds to the short-term volatility.
+In fact, this is one of the reasons for the size of the fall from the 2021 peak as shares went from a premium to a discount when investor sentiment changed course.

 Nothing on this website should be construed as personal advice based on your circumstances.
 No news or research item is a personal recommendation to deal.

-See more Insights
+See more

 More insights